wolfi-dev/wolfictl/docs/cmd/wolfictl_advisory_list.md

 advisories' latest states.
 This is useful for viewing a summary of an investigation over time for a given package/vulnerability match.'

+OUTPUT FORMAT

+Using the --output (-o) flag, you can select the output format used to render the results.
+By default, results are rendered as a "table"; however, you can also select "json".

 COUNT

 You get a count of the advisories that match the criteria by using the --count